 Valley of Fire State Park

-The Valley of Fire just an hour drive from Las Vegas is quite popular.
+The Valley of Fire is just an hour drive from Las Vegas and quite popular.
 The winter time is the quietest.
-Best light for photography at sunrise and early morning as well as later in the afternoon and during sunset.
+Best light for photography is at sunrise, as well as later in the afternoon and during sunset.
 If you plan to visit the park come here for the entire day and bring your lunch in a cooler.

-The summer is boiling with daytime temperatures ranging from 38°C / 100°F to 49°C / 120°F. Thunderstorms and heavy showers can occur.
-The winter is mild with pleasant temps up to 24°C/ 75°F and freezing nights.
-Occasionally rain can occur during this time of the year.
-The best seasons to visit the desert are spring and autumn.
+The summer is boiling hot with daytime temperatures ranging from 38°C / 100°F to 49°C / 120°F. Thunderstorms and sometimes heavy showers can occur.
+The winter is mild with pleasant temps up to 24°C/ 75°F and sort of freezing nights.
+The occasional rain can occur during this time of the year.
+We think the best seasons to visit the desert are spring and autumn.
 Below you'll find even more detailed monthly temps with average low and highs as well as weather statements from us and other visitors for almost every month (swipe left and right within the table on mobile devices.
 On desktop drag the bar left and right):

-Busier during the best weather conditions in spring and fall, especially from February to late May.
+The park is busier during the best weather conditions in spring and fall, especially from February to late May.
 Both campgrounds are filled up before midday.
 Weekends are more crowded than weekdays.
-Less busy in the summer; many visitors want to avoid the boiling heat during the daytime.
+It's less busy in the summer as many visitors want to avoid the boiling heat during the daytime.
 The winter is also an option to enjoy the scenery without the crowds.
 But still, it's a lot busier in winter than in the summer months.
 Always keep in mind, it’s a State Park and not a National Park, therefore often underestimated.
 Limited parking at all stops: Arrive either early (before 9 a.m.) or late (after 6 p.m.) during the peak season.